Open House Festival

 6 Nettlefold Place, SE27 0JW

-Museum and workshop showcasing the history of electrical timekeeping and networked time (1840-1970).
-We display an internationally significant collection, and showcase conservation in action.
+Museum and workshop showcasing the history of electrical and networked timekeeping (1840-1970).
+We display an internationally significant collection of clocks and timekeepers, and showcase conservation in action.

 Getting there